mustapep/django_pos/README.md

 ## **Why Create This Project**

-I create this project to anyone who wants to learn how to colaborating and sharing.But this is very simple project and i allow you to remodel and redevelop.
+This project to anyone who wants to learn how to colaborating and sharing.But this is very simple project and i allow you to remodel and redevelop.
 So just clone the project and spill your idea.Enjoy code :)
 ## **How To Use**
 ###  Create the environment
 You can choose python env or anaconda.